This Spaghetti with Pancetta, Green Beans, and Basil is an easy weekday dinner that will make you feel like it’s summer any time of year!

 Ever have those nights where you just don’t feel like cooking?
 Yup, I have them all the time.
 Either I’m too busy working late into the night to stop and whip up an amazing meal or I’m just plain beat from the day (OK, or The Bachelor or American Idol is on and the shows both last 2 hours, which takes up a good part of my night).
 Ahem.
 Anyway.

 I love this Martha Stewart recipe for Spaghetti With Pancetta, Green Beans, and Basil because it’s SO easy, but also quite delicious and better than just throwing a sandwich together.
-Plus, the green beans give you a bit of nutrition… And you can always throw in some more vegetables too.
-I adapted it a bit, but followed it for the most part.
+Plus, the green beans add a bit of nutrition… And you can always throw in some more vegetables, too, if you want.
+I adapted the recipe a bit, but followed it for the most part.
 I’m a big proponent of the idea that you don’t have to spend a ton of time on dinner to make a great meal.
 Of course, sometimes it’s fun to put a bit more time in effort in it, but some nights you want something quick, easy, and yummy.
+This is it.

 Spaghetti with Pancetta, Green Beans, and Basil

-- 8 oz. of spaghetti (I used whole wheat)
+- 8 oz. spaghetti (can use whole wheat)

-- 1 C fresh basil leaves, roughly torn
+- 1 cup fresh basil leaves, roughly torn

-Transfer to the pot with the pasta and add pancetta and 1/2 C parmesan.
-Then add enough of the reserved pasta water to create a thin sauce that coats the pasta.
+- Add cooked spaghetti and pancetta to skillet, along with 1/2 cup parmesan cheese and toss to combine.
+Add enough of the reserved pasta water to create a thin sauce that coats the pasta and toss again.